Snehaloka: Reception

 Srikanth Srinivasa of Deccan Herald called the film a "tear-jerker mould with a light and clean social entertainer."
 Of the acting performances, he wrote, "Ramesh fits the bill perfectly especially after shedding oodles of adipose.
 Ramesh has added another dimension to his acting capability.
 Ramkumar has definitely matured as an actor.
 Anu Prabhakar is a sweet delight to watch.
 Sharan seems to have a natural flair for comedy and his dialogues are timed well and so does Michael.
 Vinod Raj impresses in his brief sojourn.
 Shashi Kumar looks out of place but has a role to play in the end."
+Indiainfo wrote "For a change here, the remake is better than the original.
+Many changes have been made from its original 'Kannedure Tondrinal' to suit the Kannada audience.
+If you want to see Kaliyuga's Karna who readily sacrifices his love for friendship, watch Snehaloka".